One Anastomosis Gastric Bypass

 - Improved resolution of sleep apnea

-The criteria to determine candidacy for OAGB and traditional gastric bypass are similar.
+The criteria to determine candidacy for mini gastric bypass and traditional gastric bypass are similar.
 In general, a good candidate:

 - Has a BMI above 35